entangledlogs/entangledlogs.github.io/content/logs/log15.md

 ret
 ```

 Without the volatile, it would be optimized away.
-But when the code is run, it will result in segfault.
+When the code is run, it will result in segfault.

 Another thing I learned is,